nicole-berty/iHeartHealth/README.md

 # iHeartHealth

+**Nicole Berty - 18246702**

+*The apk is located in \<projectLocation>\iHeartHealth\app\build\outputs\apk\debug - you will need to enable installing apps from external sources in your phone or emulator's settings to be able to install the app this way.*

 iHeartHealth is an Android application that enables users to learn about hypertension and supports them in managing this condition.

 The application offers a range of features including: